self-stack/predicting-epl-aggression/proposals.md

 **Deliverables** (How will people react): I will deliver my findngs in a markdown file in my repo and slides for presentations.<br>
 **Data:**<br>
 [__datahub.io__](https://datahub.io/sports-data/english-premier-league#data)
+Ten year team performance records, each season in an individual CSV.